How Content Marketing Consulting and Coaching Works

 Anyone, given enough darts and enough time, can get a bullseye.
 It might be one dart out of 100, or one dart out of 1,000, or one dart out of 10,000, but eventually, through sheer statistical probability, it'll happen.

-A content marketing consultant is a little different.
-They don’t take over your dart throwing.
+- A content marketing consultant is a little different.
+They don't take over your dart throwing.
 Instead, they teach you how to throw better.
 They look at your form and help you adjust it.
-They give you tips on how much power to add, how to hold a dart, where to aim for the distance you’re standing away from the board.
+They give you tips on how much power to add, how to hold a dart, and where to aim for the distance you're standing away from the board.
+They charge by the hour, so they don't want to give you all of their secrets in the first hour.
+Maybe you learn some good tips from them.

 The Benefits of a Content Marketing Consultant

 Above all, a content marketing consultant is a trainer.
-They’re an external force that you hire, as a consultant, to come in and teach you how to do better.
+They're an external force that you hire, as a consultant, to come in and teach you how to do better.
 Consultants exist for everything, from ISO compliance to business processes to Agile coaching to management.
-Why not marketing?
+Why not SEO and digital marketing?

 Every good content marketer needs to know how content marketing works.
 They need to understand things like:

-- How to identify the target audience of a blog.
+- They need to understand how to identify the target audience of a blog.

-- How to learn and understand what that target audience is looking for.
+- They need to understand how to learn and understand what that target audience is looking for.

-- How to create high-quality content that reaches that target audience.
+- They need to understand how to create high-quality content that reaches that target audience.

-- How to monitor the performance of that content, and optimize it for better results.
+- They need to understand how to monitor the performance of that content, identify key performance metrics, and optimize your SEO for better results.

-- How to audit, adjust, and optimize the processes involved to streamline marketing.
+- They need to understand how to audit, adjust, and optimize the processes involved to streamline your marketing efforts.

 The only question is, how do you learn that?